liyoumin/personalweb/content/teaching/python/index.md

 Machine learning application in agricultural economics became more and more popular.

-**Embed videos, podcasts, code, LaTeX math, and even test students!**
-You can find all my course-work related with AgEcon from below PDF:
+**You can find all my course-work related with AgEcon from below PDF**:

 url_pdf: "/personalweb/teaching/python/Math-econ-sta course description.pdf"

 ## Video